Login

 The Pros and Cons of Laminate Flooring

-• Aesthetics: Laminate offers a wide variety of designs and styles, catering to those who love the look of hardwood.
+• Aesthetics: Offers a broad selection of styles, appealing to those who desire the appearance of hardwood.

-• Easy Maintenance: Just like PVC, a simple routine of sweeping and occasional mopping is enough to maintain its appearance.
+• Easy Maintenance: Requires basic upkeep like sweeping and occasional mopping to keep it looking good.

-• Moisture Issues: Unlike PVC, laminate can swell or warp when exposed to excess moisture.
+• Moisture Issues: Unlike PVC, it can swell or warp when exposed to significant moisture.

-• Temperature Sensitivity: Extreme temperatures may cause laminate to expand and contract, which can lead to gaps.
+• Temperature Sensitivity: Extreme heat or cold may cause it to expand or contract, leading to noticeable gaps.

 Which Is Better for Your Needs?